Yury Em: Family and early service

-Yury Em was born in 12 September 1953 in Kurgan, now in Cherdynsky District, Perm Krai, to a family of exiled settlers.
+Yury Em was born on 12 September 1953 in Kurgan, now in Cherdynsky District, Perm Krai, to a family of exiled settlers.
 He is of Korean descent.
 His father, Dyun Wo Em, was a military pilot, and a recipient of the Order of the Red Banner, and his mother was of Volga German descent.
 He graduated from high school in 1971.

 Em joined the Soviet Army in 1971.
 In 1975, he graduated from the Alma-Ata Higher Combined Arms Command School, excelling as an athlete and being drafted into the Soviet Airborne Forces.
 He served in Osh.
 From to 1980 to 1982 he served in the Soviet–Afghan War as part of the Soviet forces deployed there, where he was chief of staff of a parachute battalion.
 He received awards for heroism in combat, although he was expected to be nominated for the title of Hero of the Soviet Union.